remarcmij/vanilla-starter/docs/ARCHITECTURE.md

-## 3. Advanced Application Architecture
+# Starter Application Architecture

+## 1. Introduction

-In the sections that follow we will outline architectural patterns and techniques that will help you to build a robust, maintainable Single Page Application, using concepts inspired by libraries/frameworks such as React and Angular.
+In the sections that follow we will outline architectural patterns and techniques that will help you to build a robust, maintainable Single Page Application with vanilla JavaScript, using concepts inspired by libraries/frameworks such as React and Angular.

 > **Application Architecture Definition**
 >